 Builds confidence and reduces fear

-Socializing your puppy from a young helps them build confidence and reduces fear or anxiety in unfamiliar situations.
+Socializing your puppy from a young age helps them build confidence and reduces fear or anxiety in unfamiliar situations.
 By exposing them to different people, animals, and environments, you are helping them become more comfortable and confident in the world around them.
 This will make them less likely to develop fear-based behaviors later in life.

-Helps prevent problems
+Helps prevent behavior problems

 Puppies that are not properly socialized are more prone to developing behavior problems such as aggression, anxiety, and fear.
 By socializing your puppy, you are teaching them appropriate ways to interact with others and reducing the likelihood of these issues arising.
 Early socialization plays a crucial role in shaping your puppy's behavior and preventing future problems.